-At the height of the early pandemic lockdown I taught my newly online weekly class some challenging lessons as a supportive somatic metaphor.
+At the height of the early pandemic lockdown in the USA I taught my newly online weekly class some challenging lessons as a supportive somatic metaphor.
 I offered these explorations as a way to practice responding to life’s new limits – the constraints of quarantine – with sensitivity, curiosity, and grace.
 The students and I also were craving sophisticated lessons to sink our teeth into as a nurturing escape from our fears.

 Over the year I’ve chosen to add all of the April 2020 lessons to Straight from Class, our always-growing collection of additional lessons for Feldenkrais Project Patron-level donors.
 Patrons may find additional learning value by exploring them in the same sequence the live class enjoyed.
 You could do as many as one or even two per day.
 Taking a few days off or up to a week between them is great too.

 The first two lessons are free to all, provide learning context, and are referenced in the April lessons; if you’re already familiar with these March lessons you might skip them.
 For access the rest of the miniseries, please login to your Patron account (then use your browser’s back and refresh buttons) or join the Feldenkrais Project as a Patron: click to learn more about donation or our donor benefits.

 Note: the March 31 and all four April lessons are more difficult than most of our lessons, and are not recommended for Feldenkrais beginners.

 March 24: Arms Like a Skeleton, with a Bias (FREE): Back-lying.
 This quiet, simple presentation of a classic Feldenkrais lesson becomes the background for a potent exploration: how does seeking and sensing our natural spinal bias – and resting our attention with it or away from it – affect how we move, feel, and function?
 Recorded near the beginning of the Covid-19 lockdown, this lesson starts with a four-minute talk about embodied equanimity.